farzin2171/GitMastry/README.md

 # GitMastry
-This is a repository to play with git commands
+This is fff a repository to play with git commands

+added new line

+hh